DreammyOleksandr/deepDiveIntoCSharpAsynchronousProgramming/Extra/Docs/Thread Management.md

 ## Conclusion

-Now that you understand the principle of locking, let's summarize our knowledge and discuss recommendations for using the `lock` statement.
+Now that you understand the principle of locking, let's summarize our knowledge and discuss recommendations for using all the tools mentioned above.

+#### **Operator lock**

 The `lock` statement is used to ensure that a block of code runs in a mutually exclusive manner, meaning that only one thread can execute the code block at a time.
 This is particularly useful for preventing race conditions and ensuring proper synchronization when multiple threads are accessing shared resources.

-Our recommendations for using the lock statement:
+Our recommendations for using the `lock` statement:

-1. **Use `lock` when multiple threads need to access shared data safely**
+1. Use `lock` when multiple threads need to access shared data safely;
-2. **Keep critical sections short**
-      - Minimize the amount of work performed within a `lock` statement to reduce the time the lock is held.
-Long-running critical sections can increase the likelihood of contention and reduce overall performance.
-3. **Avoid Deadlocks**
+2. Avoid Deadlocks;
       - Be cautious of nested locks and ensure that the locks are acquired and released in the same order across different parts of your code.
-Deadlocks can occur when multiple threads are waiting for each other to release a `lock`.
+Deadlocks can occur when multiple threads are waiting for each other to release a lock;

-4. **Avoid Locking on Public Objects**
-      - Locking on public objects or types might lead to unintended consequences and can create opportunities for deadlocks if other code also locks on the same objects.
+#### **Class Monitor**

+The `Monitor` class is used for thread synchronization and managing access to shared resources.
+It provides a way to create mutually exclusive locks, ensuring that only one thread can access a particular section of code or data at a time.

+Our recommendations for using the `Monitor` class:

+1. Always call **Monitor.Enter(object obj)** and **Monitor.Exit(object obj)** methods in pairs;
+2. Always use the same object for synchronization;
+3. Use the **try...finally** construct to ensure the avoidance of deadlocks;
+4. Try to use `lock` statement instead of Monitor methods directly;

+#### **Class AutoResetEvent**

+The `AutoResetEvent` class provides a synchronization primitive that allows one thread to signal another thread that a particular event has occurred.

+Our recommendations for using the `AutoResetEvent` class:

+1. When initializing, always consider the required initial signal state of the created instance;
+    - To put it in a signaled state, place `true` in the first parameter of the `AutoResetEvent` constructor.
+To have the primitive in a non-signaled state, place `false`;
+2. Use the **try...finally** construct to ensure the avoidance of deadlocks;
+3. Along with the **Set()** method, there should always be either the **WaitOne()** or **Reset()** method;

+#### **Class Mutex**

+The `Mutex` (short for mutual exclusion) is a synchronization primitive used to control access to a shared resource by multiple threads.

+Our recommendations for using the `Mutex` class:

+1. Always call the **WaitOne()** and **ReleaseMutex()** methods in pairs;
+2. Use the **try...finally** construct to ensure the avoidance of deadlocks;

+#### **Class Semaphore**

+The `Semaphore` class is another synchronization primitive that allows you to control access to a specified number of resources by multiple threads.
+It's useful when you want to limit the number of threads that can access a particular section of code concurrently.

+Our recommendations for using the `Semaphore` class:

+1. Be careful when initializing Semaphore instances;
+    - Once created, you cannot change the maximum count of threads that will be used in the critical section;
+2. Use named semaphores for inter-process synchronization;
+3. Always call the **WaitOne()** and **ReleaseMutex()** methods in pairs;
+4. Use the **try...finally** construct to ensure the avoidance of deadlocks;

+#### **General recommendations**

+1. Keep Critical Sections Small;
+   - Minimize the amount of code within a critical section to reduce the likelihood of contention and improve overall system performance;
+2. Prefer High-Level Constructs;
+   - Whenever possible, use higher-level constructs like `lock` statements and `Semaphore` instead of lower-level primitives like `Monitor` or `Mutex`.
+This helps improve code readability and maintainability;
+3. Avoid Blocking Indefinitely;
+4. Avoid Global Locks;
+   - Minimize the use of global locks, as they can lead to contention and reduce parallelism.
+Instead, use fine-grained locking to allow multiple threads to work independently when possible;